Character. Charity. Sportsmanship.

 In presenting the Payne Stewart Award, Southern Company contributes each year to three charities, including Payne and his wife Tracy Stewart's primary charity, The Stewart Family Foundation, as well as The First Tee of the Ozarks — located in Stewart's native Missouri — and a charity designated by the recipient.

-Southern Company joins the PGA TOUR in recognizing Peter Jacobsen as the 2013 recipient of the Payne Stewart Award.
+Southern Company is proud to join the PGA TOUR in recognizing Ernie Els as the 2015 recipient of the Payne Stewart Award.